Seahawks working to fix missed tackles after ‘horror show of errors’ in first half vs. 49ers

 Seven Seahawks sit out

-Seven Seahawks sat out practice Wednesday including two who were injured Sunday — guard Damien Lewis (thigh) and defensive lineman Shelby Harris (glute).
-Harris also was not practice Wednesday for a personal matter.
+Seven Seahawks sat out practice Wednesday, including two who were injured Sunday — guard Damien Lewis (thigh) and defensive lineman Shelby Harris (glute).
+Harris also was not at practice Wednesday for a personal matter.

 While Lewis sat out, Carroll expressed optimism he might be able to play Sunday against the Atlanta Falcons.

 “He went through the walk-through today, so he’s got a thigh bruise, but he got a lot more done than we thought,” Carroll said before practice.
 “He looked OK moving around.
-I think we’ll take it easy on him today and take each one day at a time here, but that’s a good indication.”
+I think we’ll take it easy on him today and take it one day at a time here, but that’s a good indication.”

 Also sitting out was cornerback Justin Coleman with a calf injury that held him out against the 49ers and could mean that rookie Coby Bryant will start for a second straight week.